Beginner Tips for Starting a Calendar Project

 There are many reasons to create a calendar.
-You may be working on a fundraising project for your non-profit organization.
+You may be working on a fundraising calendar project for your non-profit organization.
 Perhaps you want to showcase your photography and sell the calendars to make a little money.
 So where do you begin?

 1. Choose Your Audience